p/vcproj2cmake/README.txt

 ===========================================================================
 Usage, easy mode:
-- run install_me_fully_guided.rb or install_me_fully_guided.sh
+- run install_me_fully_guided.rb or (on UNIX) install_me_fully_guided.sh
 - this will interactively prompt you for everything
-- ideally you will end up with a completely built CMake-enabled build tree of your .vcproj-based source tree if everything goes fine
+- ideally you will end up with a completely built CMake-enabled build tree of your .vc[x]proj-based source tree if everything goes fine
 ===========================================================================

-NOTE: first thing to state is: if you do not have any users who are hooked on keep using their static .vcproj files on Visual Studio, then it perhaps makes less sense to use our converter as a somewhat more cumbersome _online converter_ solution
+NOTE: first thing to state is: if you do not have any users who are hooked on keeping to use their static .vcproj files on Visual Studio, then it perhaps makes less sense to use our converter as a somewhat more cumbersome _online converter_ solution
 - instead you may choose to go for a full-scale manual conversion